data-edu/data-science-in-education/_book/06-foundational-skills_2.md

 If you know that you'll be using a package's functions multiple times in an R script (a file ending in `.R`), you can load the package into your R environment using `library()`.
 Loading a package into our R enviroment signals to R that we would like to use any of the functions available to us in that package.

-We load a package using the following code:
+We load a package, like the {dplyr} package [@R-dplyr] below, using the following code:

 ```r